HDCbc/emr-exporter/README.md

 For production usage, it is recommended to use one of the pre-compiled releases.
 These releases are distributed as a single executable file that have no dependencies.

+On the EMR Server:
-1. Download the application appropriate to the OS from the release page.
+1. Download the executable appropriate to the OS from the release page and save to an appropriate location.
-2. Create a public/private key pair.
-3. Create a configuration file
+2. Open a command prompt.
+Run the executable with --init flag (eg ./emr-exporter-win.exe --init)
+3. Wait for the initialization to complete.
+It may take a minute to generate secure keys.
-4. Edit the configuration file.
-Specifically update the database and target.
+4. Edit the generated .env file.
+Specifically, update the source and target sections.
-5. Ensure that the working directory has appropriate permissions.
+5. Add the Postgres service user (eg NETWORK SERVICE) to have read/write access to the generated working dir.
-6. Send the public key and ip information to the remote server.
+6. Send the public ip address to the ??
+7. Run the application manually to ensure it works (eg ./emr-exporter-win.exe)

 ### Commands